Working to understand the complex factors underpinning biodiversity declines and creating tools to improve biodiversity outcomes.

 Issue

 Biodiversity is critical for the healthy and productive agricultural and natural ecosystems, and vital for human health and well-being.
 However, biodiversity is declining dramatically globally, in both terrestrial and aquatic systems.
 The primary factors underpinning biodiversity declines are climate change, land use change, pollution, and invasive species.
 Conserving and expanding biodiversity in diverse ecosystems requires a detailed understanding of the natural history and ecosystem function of target species and communities, and how these respond to different conditions.
 Furthermore, since the primary factors driving biodiversity declines are the result of human activity, it is critical that we understand how and why people value biodiversity, and how these values and other socioeconomic factors influence their activities.
-This information is necessary for improving education and extension programs and developing decision support tools that can allow diverse populations to develop and deploy strategies that can improve bioidversity in their specific contexts.
+This information is necessary for improving education and extension programs and developing decision support tools that can allow diverse populations to develop and deploy strategies that can improve biodiversity in their specific contexts.

 SAFES members are harnessing and integrating data streams that span levels of biological organization and society.